ob1lan/FindingsManager/README.md

 - explore modal/html rendering from MongoDB (automatically generate HTML from fields in DB)
 - dashboard horizontal bar chart: projects findings by status
 - separate the controllers into more files (one per purpose)
+- clean unused code and simplify/harmonize the code and make it consistent
+- variables CSS for color themes (consistent)

 # Default credentials
 - admin@example.com:MySup3rStr0ngP@$$w0rd